papinet/papiNet-API/2.0.0/purchase-order.md

 }
 ```

-Then, the authenticated _customer_ sends an API request to the _seller_ in order to get the details of the _purchase order_ `ffe7552a-19c5-409c-9d9f-a00a9bf095f0`:
+Then, the authenticated _customer_ sends an API request to the _supplier_ in order to get the details of the _purchase order_ `ffe7552a-19c5-409c-9d9f-a00a9bf095f0`:

 ```text
 curl --silent --show-error --request GET \